Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Supplementary Material

-Similar to NRSS, relativistic spin splitting can occur at the surface of systems with nonzero spin-orbit coupling\cite{Gotlieb2018}, manifesting as a spin texture that alternates upon inverting parallel momentum.
-Here, we present 200K ARPES spectra of $\mathrm{CoNb_4Se_8}$ in (Fig.~\ref{fig:spindep}) along the momentum direction $\mathrm{M^{\prime\prime} - \Gamma^\prime - M^{\prime}}$.
-Similar to the low temperature data presented in the main text, the 200~K spectra (Fig.~\ref{fig:spindep}A, B) also exhibit two electron pockets at the BZ edge with a similar depth and momentum splitting near $E_F$.
+Unlike NRSS, which is suppressed with temperature, the hallmark of relativistic spin splitting at inversion-broken surfaces is its persistence with temperature\cite{zhang_hidden_2014,bawden_spinvalley_2016,Gotlieb2018}.
+Here, we present 200K ARPES spectra of $\mathrm{CoNb_4Se_8}$ in (Fig.~\ref{fig:spindep}) along the momentum direction $\mathrm{M^{\prime\prime} - K^{\prime\prime} -\Gamma^\prime -K^{\prime} - M^{\prime}}$.
+Similar to the low temperature data presented in the main text, the 200~K spectra (Fig.~\ref{fig:spindep}A, B) also exhibits electron pockets at the BZ corners with a similar depth and momentum splitting near $E_{\rm{F}}$, broadened by temperature effects.

 Above $T_\mathrm{N}$, energy distribution curves (EDCs) at momentum $k_1$ (Fig.~\ref{fig:spindep}C) still display spin polarization.
 States polarized along the +$c$ direction are shifted closer to the Fermi level by 60 ± 30 meV than those along $-c$.
-By contrast, at momentum $k_2 = C_2(k_1) = C_6^3(k_1)$, the spin splitting is inverted: states polarized along $+c$ are now 100 ± 30 meV further from $E_F$.
-Fig.~\ref{fig:spindep}D summarizes this alternating spin splitting in $\mathrm{CoNb_4Se_8}$, which is within error bars of the magnitude seen in the altermagnetic phase.
-As discussed in the main text, altermagnetic ordering drives an increase in the presence of spin-split electronic states at the Fermi level.
-We attribute this spin splitting to that which exists in the parent compound $\mathrm{NbSe_2}$ upon local inversion symmetry breaking~\cite{bawden_spinvalley_2016}.
+By contrast, at momentum $k_2 = 2^{\pm}_{001}(k_1) = (6^\pm_{001})^3(k_1)$, the spin splitting is inverted: states polarized along $+c$ are now 100 ± 30 meV further from $E_{\rm{F}}$.
+Fig.~\ref{fig:spindep}D summarizes this alternating spin splitting in $\mathrm{CoNb_4Se_8}$, which is within error bars of the magnitude seen in the altermagnetic phase, and consistent with the spin splitting which exists in the normal state of parent compound $\mathrm{NbSe_2}$ \cite{bawden_spinvalley_2016}.